CoDi -- an exemplar-conditioned diffusion model for low-shot counting: Experiments

 \textbf{Exemplar quality.}

 For practical applications ideal exemplar bounding boxes are not always guaranteed, thus it is necessary for counters to remain robust to noisy exemplars.
-By adding noise scaled to 5\% of the box size, to the exemplar box corners we can effectively simulate inaccuracies in the annotation process.
-We re-ran \methodName{} and CountGD$_{\text{notxt}}$~\cite{amini2024countgd} with the described setup and present the results in Table~\ref{tab:noisyexemplars}. \methodName{} outperforms CountGD$_{\text{notxt}}$ by 17\% and 29\% MAE, at a performance drop of merely 0.03 and 1.01 MAE on the validation and test set respectively, while CountGD's drop is 1.89 and 1.24 MAE. \methodName{} not only remains remarkably robust to exemplar annotation noise, but also outperforms the current state-of-the-art in its robustness capability.
+By adding noise scaled to 5\% or 10\% of the box size, to the exemplar box corners we can effectively simulate inaccuracies in the annotation process.
+We re-ran \methodName{} and CountGD$_{\text{notxt}}$~\cite{amini2024countgd} with the described setup and present the results in Table~\ref{tab:noisyexemplars}.
+Both \methodName{} and CountGD$_{\text{notxt}}$ show remarkable robustness to exemplar annotation noise.
+With a 10\% perturbation \methodName{}'s performance drops by only 0.08 MAE and retains a similar RMSE as the baseline.
+CountGD$_{\text{notxt}}$ shows a similar trend, with a performance drop of 0.09 MAE and 0.39 RMSE on the FSC147 validation set.